Bias Reporting Process and FAQs

 As part of our efforts to create as inclusive a community as possible, when bias incidents occur at Columbia we provide an opportunity for those involved to engage in education, advocacy and conversation.
 In this way, we work to address the incident and minimize the potential for future occurrences.

-Our community’s tools to address bias include a reporting process and the Bias Incident Resource Team, plus resources within schools and various offices.
+Our community’s tools to address bias include a reporting process, plus resources within schools and various offices.
 Below you can find frequently asked questions about bias and the reporting process.

 Bias is an inclination for or against one person or group, especially in a way considered to be unfair.